Kray-G/kinx/doc/spec/README.md

 This test system is well-known style of BDD(Behavior Driven Development), and in this product it is especially named as **SpecTest**.
 **SpecTest** is developped based on the idea of **Tests as Documentation** and **Specification by Example**.
-Writing documentation means writing tests, and those examples are becoming test codes as is.
+Writing documentation means writing tests, and those examples written in that are becoming test codes as is.

 As for the detail of **SpecTest**, that will be described in another, but it system is not only for Kinx but also for any other systems.